smitens/CRYPTOAPP/README.md

 # CryptoApp

-CryptoApp is a terminal based PHP application that allows you to manage and trade cryptocurrencies with virtual money using data of your choice from one of three service - CoinMarketCap API, CoinPaprika API, CoinGecko API.
+CryptoApp is a terminal based PHP application that allows you as a registered user to manage and trade cryptocurrencies with virtual money using data of your choice from one of three services - CoinMarketCap API, CoinPaprika API, CoinGecko API.
 You can list the top cryptocurrencies, search for specific cryptocurrencies by their ticker symbol, buy and sell cryptocurrencies, display the current state of your wallet, and view your transaction history.
-All transactions are saved - you can choose to save them in a JSON file or SQLite DB for persistence.
+All users (also user wallets) and transactions are saved in SQLite DB for persistence.

 ## Features

-- Choose data source
-- Choose way of transaction data saving
+- Register and login
 - List top cryptocurrencies
 - Search cryptocurrency by ticker symbol
 - Purchase cryptocurrency using virtual money (starting with $1000 as the base)
 - Sell cryptocurrency
-- Display the current state of your wallet based on transaction history
+- Display the current state of your wallet (including profitability) based on transaction history
 - Display the transaction list

 ## Installation